Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/numbers.md

 ## Overview

-Numbers are a key concept to understand when working with the Voice API.
+Numbers are a key concept to understand when working with the Vonage Voice API.
 The following points should be considered before developing your Vonage Application.

 ### Formatting

-Within the Voice API all numbers are in E.164 format.
+Within the Vonage Voice API all numbers are in E.164 format.
 This means that numbers:

 * Omit both a leading `+` and the international access code such as `00` or `001`.
 * Contain no special characters, such as a space, `()` or `-`